 For those who prefer more of a classic look, however, the Tissot Le Locle could very well be a complete masterpiece.

-Get the Sapphire Silver Dial today for 66% off.
+Get the Museum Classic Stainless Steel Blue Dial today for 67% off.

 We honestly can’t pick one over the other.
 Movado’s Sapphire is artistic in its minimalism, making the loudest functions of its design the things that aren’t being said.
 The uniform silver look really can go with anything, and there’s no occasion we can think of where it would be out of place.

-On the other hand, Tissot’s offering is a bolder proclamation of luxury, in many ways the polar opposite of the Movado piece.
-The gold coloring is tastefully used, but loud in a way that can’t help but draw the eye.
+On the other hand, Tissot’s offering is a bolder proclamation of luxury, in many ways the polar opposite of the Movado watch.
 While it is a casual watch, it may seem just a tad out of place when the arm it’s attached to is being used to hold a sloppily jammed bagel at the local cafe.

 As to the ultimate question of Tissot vs. Movado, there’s just no definitive answer.
 It’s all a matter of personal taste, and we would wager that you’d find an even divide throughout the watch collector community.